Germany, France paper over euro cracks in show of unity

 Yet officials in both capitals play down the differences between the two leaders, describing their relationship as friendly and stressing the similarities in temperament.
 Hollande, unlike the often hyperactive Sarkozy, is reserved and modest, like Merkel.

-At a joint appearance with French and German students on Monday evening in Berlin, the two leaders talked about harmonizing corporate tax rates within Europe.
+At a joint appearance with French and German students on Monday evening in Berlin, the two leaders talked about harmonising corporate tax rates within Europe.

-On Tuesday, their governments are due to issue a joint statement announcing a will to work on new areas of cooperation, including on youth policy, culture, energy and defense.
+On Tuesday, their governments are due to issue a joint statement announcing a will to work on new areas of cooperation, including on youth policy, culture, energy and defence.

 But both sides say little of substance will come out of the meetings in Berlin.